 The Associate Professor should possess, and have demonstrated in an exceptional manner, the qualifications required for appointment as Assistant Professor.
-In addition, the Associate Professor should have demonstrated outstanding teaching ability as evidenced by recognized professional growth and knowledge, a salutary influence upon students under his or her tutelage, and by professional standing among his or her colleagues.
-Achievement in scholarship, normally evidenced by significant publication or, where appropriate, by other generally accepted significant forms of professional contribution will be required for this rank.
+In addition, the Associate Professor should have demonstrated a level of instructional ability that results in, for example, positive student learning outcomes, strong student, peer and/or supervisor evaluations, recognized professional growth and knowledge, a salutary influence upon students under his or her tutelage, and professional standing among his or her colleagues.
+Achievement in professional activity, normally evidenced by significant peer-reviewed publications or, where appropriate, by other generally accepted significant forms of professional activity will be required for this rank.
 In the case of non-teaching faculty, one shall have demonstrated competency and productivity in one's area of service.